Kurihara, Miyagi: History

 The area of present-day Kurihara was part of ancient Mutsu Province, and has been settled since at least the Jōmon period by the Emishi people.
 During the later portion of the Heian period, the area was ruled by the Northern Fujiwara.
 During the Sengoku period, the area was contested by various samurai clans before the area came under the control of the Date clan of Sendai Domain during the Edo period, under the Tokugawa shogunate.

 With the establishment of the modern municipalities system on April 1, 1889, the area was organized into Kurihara District, Miyagi Prefecture.

 During the Meiji period, many mines were dug in the mountains of Kurihara, and the Hosokura mine was at one point Japan's largest producer of lead and zinc.
 The mine closed in 1987.

 The city of Kurihara was established on April 1, 2005, from the merger of the towns of Ichihasama, Kannari, Kurikoma, Semine, Shiwahime, Takashimizu, Tsukidate, Uguisuzawa and Wakayanagi, and the village of Hanayama (all from Kurihara District, which was dissolved as a result of the merger).
 The new city hall is located in former Tsukidate.
 Although technically referred to as a "city", Kurihara in fact functions more like a county composed of ten separate towns.
-The UK equivalent would be an English unitary county council, such as Herefordshire.
+This arrangement is similar to English unitary authorities in the United Kingdom, such as Herefordshire.